wordofwarning/wordofwarning.org/current/2024-haphazard/programme/index.md

 Chanje&nbsp;Kunda&nbsp;· Chicken&nbsp;Shop&nbsp;Hermits&nbsp;· Chris&nbsp;Sav&nbsp;· Failed&nbsp;Artists&nbsp;Society&nbsp;· Jana&nbsp;Aizupe&nbsp;&&nbsp;Company&nbsp;· perfectly&nbsp;serviceable&nbsp;· Porcelain&nbsp;Delaney&nbsp;· Sohail&nbsp;Khan&nbsp;· Thomas&nbsp;Daniel&nbsp;Byrne&nbsp;&&nbsp;Aimee&nbsp;Williamson<br><small>*Participating artists subject to change.*</small>

 #### Access
-Age Advisory: suitable for all ages (parent/guardian/carer discretion).<br>Content Warnings: some works involve interaction and/or participation, some works may disturb; any specific warnings will be listed [here](/warnings).<br>Features: Live Art, performance, and participatory works with varied content.
+Age Advisory: suitable for all ages (parent/guardian/carer discretion).

+Content Warnings: some works involve interaction and/or participation; any specific warnings will be listed [here](/warnings).

+Features: nine Live Art, contemporary performance, and participatory works with varied content.

-<br>*NB* with artists located in multiple spaces, and some works having a short duration and/or repeating, you may not get a chance to see everything.<br>*NB* takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some participatory.<br>Queries: please contact <a href="https://z-arts.org/home/your-visit-to-z-arts/access" target="_blank">Z-arts</a> via 0161 226 1912 or <mailto:boxoffice@z-arts.org>
+*NB* artists will take breaks on an ad hoc basis and some works have a short duration — although some works repeat you may not get a chance to see everything.
+Multiple spaces are in use and works are varied in format — some roaming, some seated, some standing, some spoken word, some visual, some participatory.

+Queries: please contact <a href="https://z-arts.org/home/your-visit-to-z-arts/access" target="_blank">Z-arts</a> via 0161 226 1912 or <mailto:boxoffice@z-arts.org>

 #### Programme
 <hr>